TurboWarp/docs/docs/website/settings/remove-fencing.md

 This may slightly improve performance in some projects.

 :::caution
-This may break some projects.
+This may break some projects or make you device lag.
 :::